This post may contain affiliate links. Please read my affiliate policy for more information.

 I don’t think most people are inherently mean or thoughtless.
 Yes, those people do exist and even your immediate or extended support system might have one or two (or twelve) of those folks.
 But, mostly, people just don’t know what to say.
 Or do.

 So, you can get mad because Aunt Becky didn’t acknowledge your anniversary date or your neighbor forgot that it was your dead husband’s birthday when she invited you over for Bunco.
-But, these dates are important to us.
+Because these dates are important to us.
 Not to anyone else.
 To criticize and punish people for not remembering important dates or forgetting death details makes grief harder because instead of playing a supporting role, grief gets top billing.

 You’re making grief harder than necessary if grief constantly gets center stage.